 Since the 80s, smoking has been on a steady decline.
-In 2013, the National Drug Strategy Household Survey report found the rate of adults who light up had halved in passing decades.
-Today roughly 11.9 percent of adults smoke — that's down from a staggering 42 percent in the 60s.
-The numbers are even lower among young people: in 2014 it was reported that only 5.1 percent of students aged between 12 and 17 indulged.
+In 2013, a National Drug Strategy Household Survey report found that the rate of adults who light up has halved in the passing decades.
+Today, roughly 11.9% of adults smoke — down from a staggering 42% in the 60s.
+The numbers are even lower among young people: in 2014, it was reported that only 5.1% of students aged between 12 and 17 indulged in smoking.
 The shift is understandable considering the aggressive public health messaging and increasing restrictions.
 If you can stomach a fag after being exposed to the photos of rotten lungs that clog modern anti-smoking campaigns, you'd still struggle to find anywhere you're allowed to smoke it.

 But you don't have to have a nose for statistics to observe that our interest in cigarettes is waning; the trend is widely reflected in popular culture.
-In the middle of the last century, smoking on screen was ubiqutous.
+In the middle of the last century, smoking on screen was ubiquitous.
 Later a short hand to show a character was cool or rebellious or sophisticated.
-Now it's more likely to mark a villain, signify death and decay or warn of an upcoming emotional crisis.
-From Love to Mad Men, chain smoking is a habit of the nervous and unhappy or those living through the 50s/60s in period pieces.
+Now, it's more likely to mark a villain, signify death and decay, or warn of an upcoming emotional crisis.
+From Love to Mad Men, chain smoking is a habit of the nervous and unhappy or those living through the 50s-60s in period pieces.

 For a while, it seemed like fashion was following suit.
-The image of rain-thin models existing on smokes and black coffee appeared to recede at the end of the 90s.
+The image of rail-thin models existing on cigs and black coffee appeared to recede at the end of the 90s.
 In the early 00s Christy Turlington, previously a long chain smoker, became the face of fashion's move to quit.
-After losing her dad to lung cancer and being diagnosed with early-stage emphysema in her 30s she appeared in a series of TV adverts urging people to give up cigarettes.
+After losing her dad to lung cancer and being diagnosed with early-stage emphysema in her 30s, she appeared in a series of commercials urging people to give up cigarettes.